GiridharRNair/cs4337project1/devlog.md

 #### Session Reflection:
 Major bug fix today with the minus operator.
 This could have cost significant points if not caught!
 The spec is very clear that there's no subtraction operator - only negation.
 Batch mode is working correctly now.
-Tested with:

-Multiple expressions in sequence
-History references across expressions
-Error cases in batch mode

-Everything seems to be working correctly.
-The functional approach with immutable history is clean and working well.

 ### October 24, 2025 11:07 AM

+#### Thoughts Since Last Session
+The tokenize function works but uses regular expressions, which feels less functional.
+I want to refactor it to use a more purely functional character-by-character parsing approach.
+This will also give me more control over error messages and edge cases.

+#### Plan for This Session
-The current tokenize funtion uses regular expressions to identify valid tokens in the input expression.
+The current tokenize function uses regular expressions to identify valid tokens in the input expression.
 I am going to refactor the tokenize function to use a more functional approach without regular expressions.

-October 24, 2025 11:34 AM
+### October 24, 2025 11:34 AM

 I am going to revise this devlog to be more comprehensive and organized.